RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 }
 ```

-In this scenario I'm running **ApplicationPoolIdentity** for the Application Pool and there are no special permissions given
+In this scenario I'm running **ApplicationPoolIdentity** for the Application Pool and there are no special permissions given.

 ## Support us